Seoul – Nami Island

 A stroll along the coastline.
 Enjoying the nature and white winter

-While walking I saw this couple standing in the middle of the frozen sea!
+While walking I saw this couple standing in the middle of the frozen river!

-I saw more and more people on the frozen sea and I decided to join in the fun. lol
+I saw more and more people on the frozen river and I decided to join in the fun. lol

 Shortly after, we’ve been chase out by the police official for safety reasons.
 Anyway, I don’t want to die because of hypothermia in case the layer of ice breaks.